olpa/camxes-py/README.txt

 and camxes-json (default)

 The --serializer (-s) option controls the serialization of the transformed parse tree.
-Supported options include: json, json-pretty, and json-compact (default)
+Supported options include: xml, json, json-pretty, and json-compact (default)

 The --rule (-r) option is used to specify the starting rule or expression used